Billy Andrews

-William Doughty Andrews Jr. (born June 10, 1945 in Clinton, Louisiana) is a former American football linebacker who played eleven seasons in the National Football League, mainly with the Cleveland Browns.
+William Doughty Andrews Jr. (born June 14, 1945) is an American former professional football player who was a linebacker for 11 seasons in the National Football League (NFL), primarily with the Cleveland Browns.
+He played college football for the Southeastern Louisiana Lions.

 Andrews scored his only NFL touchdown in the first Monday Night Football game televised by ABC on September 21, 1970.
 Late in the fourth quarter, Andrews intercepted a pass by the New York Jets' Joe Namath and returned it 25 yards for a touchdown to secure the Browns' 31–21 victory.

 He now lives in Bluff Creek, Louisiana, a small community outside of Clinton.